-Total Cost to visit 48 states- $19,124.72
+Total Cost to Visit 48 States: $19,124.72

-We did work along our trip as well, it wasn’t all fun and games (though it was fun).
+We did work on our trip as well, it wasn’t all fun and games (though it was fun).
 The majority of our income came through a sponsor we were able to get before hitting the road for our Hourly America documentary.
 Below is a rough breakdown of our income while on the road during our first year of travels.

 - GoFundMe campaign (asked our family to donate to our wedding vs. give gifts): $4,175

-- Consulting (for author): $2,400
+- Consulting: $2,400

-- Guest Blogging: $775.37
+- Guest Blogging/Freelance Writing: $775.37

 Total Income: $15,521.72

-Fun Facts from our 48 state road trip:
+Fun facts from our 48 state road trip:

-Our out of pocket expense for seven months of travel was $3,603.28.
+Our out-of-pocket expenses for seven months of travel was $3,603.28.

-Our average nightly cost $13.55.
+Our average nightly cost was $13.55.
 (When we weren’t staying in driveways or on farms, we used Passport America to get 50% off at campgrounds.
-They have a $44 yearly membership that pays for itself within the first couple times you use it.
+They have a $44 yearly membership that pays for itself within the first couple of times you use it.
 You can sign up here.)

 Our average daily food cost for both of us was $12.82

-All in all, the trip covered 18, 280 miles and cost us approximately $1.03/mile.
+All in all, the trip covered 18, 280 miles, and cost us approximately $1.03/mile.